williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 Guess: 6 – Confidence: 0.00%
 Guess: 4 – Confidence: 0.00%
 ```
-which show you the prediction confidence rank.
+which shows you the confidence rank for each image prediction.
+That is, how confident the network is that the image is a certain number.

 **Note**: The method takes random samples from the dataset.
-Thus, if you want the same outputs every time you run the script, you need to fix a seed.
+Thus, if you want the same outputs every time you run the script, you need to fix a seed using `random.seed` or `np.random.seed`.

 ### Make a prediction using your own image
+You can import your image and use it to get a prediction:
 ```python
 network.predict(use_mnist = False, filename = "yourimage.png", file_true_label = <TrueLabel>)
 ```
 where `<TrueLabel>` is the true label of the digit you're trying to predict.

-There also, two additional arguments that you can specify
+There are also two additional arguments that you can specify: `invert_color` and `center`.
 ```python
 network.predict(use_mnist = False, filename = "zero.png", file_true_label = 0, invert_color = True, center = True)
 ```
-This model is trained on images with black background and white digits.
-It won't be able to recognise your image if it's the other way around.
-You can use the `invert_color` argument to invert your image's color. `center` will center your digit at the center of the image like the MNIST data.
+This model is trained on images with a black background and white digits.
+It won't be able to recognise your image if the color scheme is the other way around.
+You can use the `invert_color` argument to invert your image's color. `center` will center your digit at the center of the image like the MNIST data (you will be able to find the code used to do this in my `utils.py` script).
 It might help with getting a more accurate prediction in case the confidence is quite low.

 ### Make a prediction using your own dataset

-You can load you own dataset and use it to get predictions.
+You can load your own dataset and use it to get predictions.
 Your folder needs to be structured as follows:
 ```
 + Project Folder
   CNN.py